Accessibility

 Before publishing any PDF, check the reading order of the Tag tree to make sure the content flows in a logical manner and all the tags are correctly coded.

 Select a tag in the tags tree.
-A blue box should appear over the corresponding element.
+A colored box should appear over the corresponding content.
 Use the up and down arrow keys to navigate through the tags tree.
 Review the order the content is presented in.
 With some exceptions, content typically follows a left to right, top to bottom order, but ultimately the order should be logical.

-Screenshot of Acrobat Tags Pane with a P (paragraph) tag selected in the Pane and a blue box around the top paragraph on the page.
+Screenshot of document with a P tag selected in the tags tree and the corresponding content highlighted in the document.

-If a blue box does not appear around the elements, right click on "Tags" in the Tags Panel then select Highlight Content from the menu.
+If a box does not appear around the content, right click on "Tags" in the Tags Panel then select Highlight Content from the menu.

-Screenshot of Tags Pane with Tags selected and Highlight Content selected from menu.
+Screenshot of the Tags tree with Tags tag selected, and Highlight Content selected from the menu.

 Re-Order Tags